 The preamble to section 104 (78 FR 5063) states that one type of mitigating circumstance that could justify a decision to not issue a POV Notice, or to postpone the issuance of a POV Notice to reevaluate conditions in the mine, is an operator’s approved and implemented corrective action program, accompanied by positive results in reducing S&S violations (see Appendix B - Corrective Action Programs).

 An MSHA POV panel will review the information provided by the District Manager.
 Within seven calendar days of receipt of the District Manager’s memorandum, the panel will review the information, obtain any additional necessary information, and make a recommendation as to whether any of the mines meeting the screening criteria for a Pattern of Violations should be excluded from POV notification or have their POV notification postponed due to mitigating circumstances.
-The panel will provide a report of its findings to the Administrators, with a copy provided to the Assistant Secretary, Deputy Assistant Secretaries, the Director of Office of Assessments, Accountability, Special Enforcement and Investigations, and the Associate Solicitor for Mine Safety and Health.
+The panel will provide a report of its findings to the Administrator, with a copy provided to the Assistant Secretary, Deputy Assistant Secretaries, the Director of the Office of Assessments and the Associate Solicitor for Mine Safety and Health.

-The Administrators will determine whether to issue a POV Notice and notify the appropriate District Managers of the mines that meet the criteria and have no mitigating circumstances warranting postponement or non-issuance of a POV Notice.
-The District Managers will issue the POV Notices (see Citation And Order Writing Handbook For Coal Mines And Metal And Nonmetal Mines, page 31).
+The Administrator will determine whether to issue a POV Notice and notify the appropriate District Managers of the mines that meet the criteria and have no mitigating circumstances warranting postponement or non-issuance of a POV Notice.
+The District Managers will issue the POV Notices (see Citation And Order Writing Handbook, page 3-23).
 The District Manager will provide a copy of the notification to the representative(s) of miners at the mine, if applicable.
 The notification will specify the basis for identifying the mine as having a POV, and will be made available to the public on the POV Single Source page of MSHA’s website.

 The preamble to section 104 (78 FR 5065) states MSHA will provide mine operators an opportunity to meet with the district manager for the limited purpose of discussing discrepancies (such as, but not limited to, citations that are entered incorrectly or have not yet been updated in MSHA’s computer system, Federal Mine Safety and Health Review Commission decisions rendered, but not yet recorded, on contested citations, and citations issued in error to a mine operator instead of an independent contractor at the mine) in the data.
 A mine operator may request a meeting with the District Manager for the sole purpose of presenting discrepancies in MSHA data.
 At this meeting, mine operators will have an opportunity to question the underlying data on which the POV is based, and provide documentation to support their position.